Rock Cakes Recipe

 - Line baking tray with greaseproof paper.

-- Put balls (about 4 cm diameter) of the mix on the tray.
+- Put balls of the mix on the tray.
+For small buffet buns, balls about 4 cm diameter will

 - Bake 15 to 25 min (ready when inside no longer looks raw & damp